Rabia Siddique: Military career post al-Jameat and Basra

 Woodham was awarded a Military Cross for bravery in the al-Jameat incident.
 Siddique was not mentioned in official reports and she was not invited to take part in a Whitehall inquiry into the incident.

-She was posted to the armed forces employment law branch to train soldiers and officers on equality and diversity in 2006.
-Prince William, during his officer training course at the Royal Military Academy Sandhurst, was amongst those she trained.
+She was posted to the armed forces employment law branch where she trained soldiers and officers on equality and diversity in 2006..
+On one occasion Siddique was chosen to train a cohort of officers in training at the Royal Military Academy Sandhurst that included the then Officer Cadet Wales, His Royal Highness Prince William.

-Her image was used to promote diversity for the British Army.
+At this time her image was used to promote women and minorities in the British Army, and she became the Army’s ‘poster girl’ for diversity.

+In 2006, Siddique was awarded the Queen's Commendation for Valuable Service (QCVS) for her humanitarian work in Iraq, including coordinating a class action on behalf of 17 victims of human rights abuses in the Iraqi Central Criminal Court and successfully proposing the establishment of an Independent Police Complaints Commission, which was approved by the Iraqi Government.

 Legal battle

-Against advice from fellow officers, Siddique submitted a formal grievance with the Army Board, suing the UK Ministry of Defence for race and sex discrimination in May 2007.
+Siddique submitted a formal grievance with the Army Board, suing the UK Ministry of Defence for race and sex discrimination in May 2007.
 When news of the case was leaked, the British press portrayed Siddique as money-grabbing and a medal hunter.
+There were efforts by the British Army to pursue a medical discharge, and by the Ministry of Defence to have the case heard privately on national security grounds, though neither of these routes was successful.

-In June 2008, minutes before her case was due to be heard at Central London Employment Tribunal, the UK Ministry of Defence persuaded Siddique to settle out of court.
+In June 2008, the UK Ministry of Defence persuaded Siddique to settle out of court.
 She was awarded an undisclosed sum as damages, a letter of apology and praise about her role at al-Jameat from the Chief of the General Staff, Sir Richard Dannatt.

 Post-military career

-For three years Siddique worked as a Crown Advocate in the Counterterrorism Division of the Crown Prosecution Service, specialising in the prosecution of war crimes, crimes against humanity, hate crimes and crimes against the Official Secrets Act.
+For three years Siddique worked as a Crown Advocate in the Counterterrorism Division of the Crown Prosecution Service.
 Returning to Perth with her family in 2011, Siddique worked for a year as a senior legal officer in the West Australian Corruption and Crime Commission and for three years as Commissioner's Legal Counsel for the Western Australian Police.

+She also served as Deputy National Coordinator for Domestic and Violent Extremism prosecutions from 2008 to 2011.

+Returning to Perth in 2011, Siddique worked at the West Australian Corruption and Crime Commission as a Principal Lawyer, acting briefly as Director of Legal Services and serving as Chief Legal Officer for CHOGM 2011.
+She then spent two years with the Western Australia Police as Senior Legal Counsel and later Commissioner's Legal Counsel.

+She is an adjunct faculty member at UNSW's Australian Graduate School of Management since 2022.

+She has advised on or represented parties in several high-profile matters, including the Christchurch mosque shootings, the murder case of Maldivian student Raudha Athif, and native title mediations with the offshore petroleum industry.